 - All the products mentioned above may contain food additives permitted in Appendix A of Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011.

-- The product covered in this standard shall comply with the Food Safety and Standards (Contaminants, Toxins and Residues) Regulations, 2011.
+- The product covered by this standard shall comply with the Food Safety and Standards (Contaminants, Toxins, and Residues) Regulations, 2011.